xiongbo010/xiongbo010.github.io/_pages/research.md

 ### Research Interests

 Humans understand the world by establishing entities, concepts, and their mutual relationships.
 My research aims to enable machines to "understand" how the world is interconnected.
-To achieve this, I am combining fundamental research on two primal areas:
+To achieve this, I am conducting fundamental research in two primary areas:

 ###### Graph/relational machine learning